thenxproject/automate-boring-stuff/README.md

 If the destination folder exists only modified files will be copied.

 If the destination folder has a file that is not in source directory it will be deleted.

+The CloneFolder.py file can not be in the directory tree being copied.
 #### Example usages
 `python3 CloneFolder.py ~/Documents ~/Documents_backup`